Natavan-A/Tic-Tac-Toe/README.md

 ## Version 2
 * python .\main.py

-** Before running any version, from main file appropriate tuning should be made such as aggreed board size, either joining or creating a game and opponent team id.
+** Before running any version, on the main.py file appropriate tuning should be made such as aggreed board size, either joining or creating a game and opponent team id.

 # Copyright